 Fish diseases can be a nightmare for beginner aquarists.
-If you go too long without water changes or let a fin nipping tank mate have their way, fin rot can be the result.
+If you go too long without water changes or let a fin nipping tank mate have their way, fin rot can arise in healthy fish.

-While the infection usually starts off small, if left untreated it can progress all the way to the body and even lead to death.
+While the infection usually starts off small, if left untreated it can progress all the way to the body.
+Affected fish will eventually die if things don’t improve.

 Disclaimer: I do want to say that I am not a licensed veterinarian and this content is purely based on my personal experience.